adriengoleb/adriengoleb/README.md

 [![](https://visitcount.itsvg.in/api?id=adriengoleb&icon=0&color=0)](https://visitcount.itsvg.in)

-I’m passionate about Data Science, Machine Learning and more generally about the Artificial Intelligence (AI) and their applications in the Computer vision and NLP fields (Visual Question Answering).
+I’m passionate about Data Science, Machine Learning and more generally about the Artificial Intelligence (AI) and their applications in the Computer Vision fields.
 I am particularly interested in Deep Learning technologies and their interpretabilities.
 Sensitive to the **frugal AI** and the **trustworthy AI**, AI for mission-critical systems is an exciting subject in the industry field.

 Particularly interested to the weakly supervised learning strategies  : **domain adaptation**, self supervision, n-shot learning...